 MK: The precision and reliability of timing in my sport—a sport that’s decided by hundredths of a second—is incredibly vital in the sport of alpine ski racing.
 I think this importance of time translates to my everyday life and style in that I try to make every moment count… every minute in the gym, every minute during training on the mountain, every minute spent with my family and friends.
 When it comes to style, I believe my style is a reflection of my values, so it’s important to me that in these crucial moments I’m comfortable, sophisticated and elegant.

-Photography Courtesy Of: Photography courtesy Longines
+Photography by: Photography courtesy Longines